 How many times have you heard the hard and fast rules about Corporate Social Responsibility?
 Do this, don’t do that, measurement is a must and if anything falls out of your nicely structured pen then it cannot be allowed.
 Out goes the standard apology letter explaining how there is limited budget and all funded exploits on behalf of CSR need to be aligned to company strategy.

 Boring!
-Especially if the rules are coming from a loud-mouthed Westerner with very little exposure to, or understanding of, any other culture outside of the USA (let alone the Muslim Gulf).
-And does America even have a culture?
-I am open to hear responses to that debate.
+Especially if the rules are coming from a Westerner with very little exposure to, or understanding of the Muslim Gulf and its culture.

-She said (and I quote) “Under no circumstances should CSR projects and spend be linked in any way to religion, politics or race.”
-Cough, cough, choke… and then you start seeing red because of their total ignorance of Islam and how deeply instrinsic it is in people’s lives, and how companies in the Middle East have a step change to bring about with Customer Engagement …. and how do you do that?
+Said Westerner said (and I quote) “Under no circumstances should CSR projects and spend be linked in any way to religion, politics or race.”
+Cough, cough, choke… and then you start seeing red because of their total ignorance of Islam and how deeply instrinsic it is in people’s lives, and how companies in the Middle East have to step-up Customer Engagement …. and how do you do that?
 You pin-point your CSR and sponsorship to the very hearts and minds of your market.
 And what does 99% of the general public living in the Middle East care about?

 You got it!
 Religion, politics (remember that little thing called Arab Spring?!) and the distinction between race – nowhere else in the world is the gap between rich and poor more noticeable and entrenched in everyday life than in the Middle East.
 Oil rich Arabs and the expat labour force and all that…?